-- On-farm fungicide trial survey: Survey of on-farm foliar fungicide and fungicide + insecticide side-by-side trials conducted between 2007 and 2011.
+- On-farm fungicide trial survey: Survey of on-farm foliar fungicide conducted between 2007 and 2014 and fungicide + insecticide side-by-side trials conducted between 2007 and 2011.

-- Pioneer small-plot research: Experiments conducted from 2004 to 2008 to determine soybean yield response to foliar fungicide and fungicide+insecticide applications across several Midwestern sites.
+- DuPont Pioneer small-plot research: Experiments conducted from 2004 to 2008 to determine soybean yield response to foliar fungicide and fungicide + insecticide applications across several Midwestern sites.

 Fungicide treatments in these trials were generally applied at around R3, which was proven to be the most effective stage for controlling diseases in several research studies.

 DuPont Pioneer researchers conducted a total of 279 trials comparing yield of non-treated soybeans to soybeans treated with a foliar fungicide, as well as 52 trials that included an insecticide in the treatment.
 Trials were located in 13 states and 3 Canadian provinces.
 Across all of these trials, the average yield response to a foliar fungicide application was 2.6 bu/acre, with a positive yield response in 83% of the trials (Figure 2).
 When an insecticide was included, the average response increased to 5.3 bu/acre and a positive yield response was observed in 94% of the trials.

 |Figure 2.
 Average soybean yield response to foliar fungicide (top) and fungicide + insecticide (above) across DuPont Pioneer on-farm trials.|